sparktsang/sparktsang.github.io/_posts/2025-10-24-algo-of-the human.md

 The question was a beautiful, terrifying thing.
 He was asking for the answer, the grand theory.
 But to deliver a conclusion without the journey, without the evidence, without the painstaking construction of the argument—would it have any meaning?
 Our conversation had leaped over a dozen necessary steps.

 I hesitated, searching for the right words, for a path to lead him through the labyrinth of my thoughts.
-I was about to show him the entire architecture of my revolution.
+I was about to show him the [entire architecture of my revolution](https://sparktsang.github.io/philosophy.html).

 But the universe, it seemed, had other plans.

 <!-- III -->
-I was about to show him the entire architecture of my revolution.
-But the universe, it seemed, had other plans.

 From the soft cushions behind us, a voice boomed, uninvited.
 "Chinese from Singapore are so different from Chinese from Hong Kong, bro."

 I recognized him instantly.
 He was the shadow who had been sitting with Tshepo a few nights before.
 He had overheard our mention of Singapore and Hong Kong, and had found his entry point, a crack in the wall of our deep conversation.
 I could feel the qualitative difference in our levels of discourse, a chasm he seemed determined to leap across.
 Still, he had spoken.
 I couldn't ignore him.
 "How so?"
 I asked, my tone carefully neutral.